thezephyrsong/ModernMapMarkers-Epoch/README.md

 Download [latest release](https://github.com/paokkerkir/ModernMapMarkers-Epoch/releases/latest/download/ModernMapMarkers-Epoch.zip) and extract to Interface\Addons.

+Delete previous ModernMapMarkers folder if you have it - folder name is now changed.

 ## **BUG REPORTING**

  Please feel free to open new issue or make a PR and it will be looked at.